zkat/chillax/README.md

 Chillax includes several systems:

 * chillax.asd - This is a 'DWIM' system.
 It uses Yason to parse/encode JSON data.
-If you don't know what you want, this is probably what you want.
+If you don't know what you want, *this is probably what you want*.
 * chillax.core.asd - Core API and protocols for servers, databases, documents, and design-docs.
 * chillax.yason.asd - Implementation of the server protocol using Yason's JSON parser.